ngOfficeUIFabric/ng-officeuifabric/docs/guides/GULP-TASKS.md

 ### $ gulp [test](/ngofficeuifabric/ng-officeuifabric/blob/master/build/gulp/tasks/test.ts)

 Runs all unit tests defined in the `/src/components/**/*.spec.ts` files using the karma test runner.
 The Karma configuration is defined in `/build/karma.conf.js` file.

+If you specify the argument `--specs` the tests (and their results) will be written to the console as they are run.
+By default the *progress* reporter is used which just summarizes the results and writes out any failing tests.

 Karma also runs *Istanbul* for generation of a code coverage report.